k00ni/knowolo/examples/Thesaurus_STWThesaurusForEconomics/README.md

-# STW Thesaurus for Economics (Standard-Thesaurus Wirtschaft)
+# Thesaurus example (using STW Thesaurus for Economics (Standard-Thesaurus Wirtschaft))

 **Web page of the thesaurus:** https://zbw.eu/stw/version/latest/download/about.en.html